By Stephanie Baldwin, University of Arizona James E. Rogers College of Law

 I am sure you have heard that you should not wait for the reading period to start before writing your outline (if not… now you know).
 It is best to start an outline after you’ve finished a topic and add to it throughout the semester.
 In Law Preview, they shared with us the importance of using the outline as a tool to help review and memorize the key points of each topic.
 Sure, most of our exams are open book but they are also timed, and you do not want to waste precious minutes looking through your book when you could have the rule memorized.

 This is where scheduling review time is vital.
 You should add blocks of time dedicated to reviewing in your 1L study schedule, just like you have for reading.
 I currently use the weekends and some of my free time on Thursdays for this purpose.

 I am sure you have something that you enjoy doing.
 Do not neglect it.
 Add it to your 1L study schedule to make sure it is as much of a priority as your Torts reading.
-You’ll thank me later.
+You’ll thank me (and yourself) later.